Bachelor of Music

 - Music therapy, or

-A total of 120 to 129 credit hours is required and is designed to further the student's knowledge, practice, and experience in their chosen major.
+A minimum of 120 credit hours (45 at the Jr/Sr level 300+) is required and is designed to further the student's knowledge, practice, and experience in their chosen major.
 To graduate, a student must earn a minimum grade-point average of 3.0 in all major courses and a minimum average of 2.0 in all course work.

 With this degree, students can go on to pursue graduate studies in music, establish private studios, audition for music ensembles, or create their own paths in music or music-related endeavors.
 Individuals who complete the music therapy program are eligible to take the national music therapy board certification examination.
 The music therapy major does not lead to licensure to teach music in public schools.